-It’s cheap, abundant, easy to find, and fun to shoot.
-It’s the most common and most popular round on the market, but it is often derided as having little practical use outside of target practice and plinking.
-The .22 LR cartridge is often lauded and condemned in the same breath, but why?
-Despite its shortcomings, I feel it has a serious role as a practical survival rifle.
+It’s cheap by comparison, abundant, and fun to shoot.
+It’s the most common and most popular round on the market and is often derided as having little practical use outside of target practice and plinking.
+The .22 LR cartridge is often lauded and condemned in the same breath.
+Why?
+Despite its shortcomings, I feel it has a serious role in a practical survival rifle.

 For personal defense, the .22 is not necessarily ideal.
-Detractors point out that an aggressor can withstand multiple shots from a 40 grain .22 caliber bullet before being significantly incapacitated.
-Yet, all it takes is one well placed shot from the same gun to end a fight.
-In some circumstances, the mere fact that there is incoming fire may cause an attacker to rethink their plan.
+Detractors point out that an aggressor can withstand multiple shots from a 40-grain, .22 caliber bullet before being significantly incapacitated.
+Yet, all it takes is one well-placed shot from the same gun to end a fight.
+In some circumstances, the mere fact that there is incoming fire may cause an attacker to rethink his or her plan.

 While the .22 LR may not be the most ideal round for hunting or personal defense, it can get the job done.
 In a survival situation having a .22 is better than having no weapon at all.

-When storing your .22 ammunition, make sure to keep it in a location where it cannot be affected by moisture.
+When storing your .22 ammunition, make sure to keep it in a location where it is not affected by moisture.
 Exposure to moisture can easily cause .22 rimfire cartridges to fail to fire.
 Ziploc or vacuum sealed freezer bags are cheap insurance to keep your .22 cartridges dry.

 The .22LR may not be the best round for any number of roles, but it is versatile, cheap, plentiful and easy to store in large amounts.
 The ability to have a small rifle capable of taking small game, as well as standing in as a defensive weapon can prove incredibly useful in a survival situation.